h2oai/h2o-3/h2o-docs/src/product/howto/POJO_QuickStart.md

 #POJO Quick Start

+This document describes how to build and implement a POJO to use predictive scoring.
+Java developers should refer to the [Javadoc](http://h2o-release.s3.amazonaws.com/h2o/{{branch_name}}/{{build_number}}/docs-website/h2o-genmodel/javadoc/index.html) for more information, including packages.

 ##What is a POJO?

 H2O allows you to convert the models you have built to a Plain Old Java Object (POJO), which can then be easily deployed within your Java app and scheduled to run on a specified dataset.